Conversation guide for planned giving

 Use names (with permission) or relatable donor profiles to show that legacy gifts come in all sizes and from all types of people.

-[ABC Charity] honors legacy donors.
-Mention it and the sense of community and purpose it fosters.
+Mention that [ABC Charity] honors legacy donors and explain the sense of community and purpose this fosters.

 Goal: Normalize legacy giving and show the donor they’re part of something meaningful, not alone or unusual.